gracedatastudio/pt-scraper-project-2/data/the_data.md

 6.	requirements_preassembly.xlsx
 a.
 All fields into a db

-7. BOMs_preassembly.xlsx
-a.
-All fields into a db

 Final Output
 One set of data on a table that contained total item quantities should reflect SAV4 + JDC + 800K